 Women wore their hair up in small buns or ponytails most of the time, but they also wore their hair down with bangs that framed their faces.

-Wearing heels made you feel taller than you actually were—women would wear heels with their dresses so they would look taller than they actually were!
+Wearing heels made you feel taller than you actually were—women would wear such heels with their dresses.

 Also check, “Winter Wool Coats For Women“